Coronavirus News: North Shore Animal League among shelters adjusting to COVID-19

-Some are transitioning to online and adoptions by appointment, and North Shore Animal League American on Long Island has made adjustments to its application process during this time.
+Some are transitioning to online and adoptions by appointment, and North Shore Animal League America on Long Island has made adjustments to its application process during this time.

 "We still do our application like we always do and we still screen people the way that we always do," North Shore's Rachael Rudman said.
 "We're just doing it a little differently, not person to person but over the phone."